redkite-labs/redkite-labs-website-docs/elastic-search-block.rst

 The Search Form listener
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The Search Form listener must display the search form on the page, so create a **AlSearchFormRenderingListener.php**
+The Search Form listener must display the search form on the page, so create a **SearchFormRenderingListener.php**
 under the **Listener** folder and add the following code:

 .. code-block:: php